dgerosa/generalizedchip/README.md

 # generalizedchip

-> This repository is outdated.
-A far more accurate implementation is now part of the [precession](https://github.com/dgerosa/precession) code.
+> This repository is now outdated.
+A  more accurate implementation of the $\chi_{\rm p}$ parametrizations is now part of the [precession](https://github.com/dgerosa/precession) code.
 Please use that one.

 ### A generalized precession parameter to interpret gravitational-wave data